According to some, LinkedIn was and is considered the next big thing.

 Here, you can also get notified when there are new job offerings.

-You can find your profile by clicking on “Me”.
+You can find your profile by clicking on “Me.”

-Since you can assume and expect that professional connections and potential recruiters are visiting your profile, it should be as shiny as a resume you would send over to the human resources department of a company.
+It should be as shiny as a resume you would send over to the human resources department of a company.

 21 Interesting Statistics about LinkedIn to Make Better Marketing Decisions

 - There are 675 million LinkedIn users and 310 million active users.